A novel method for calculating relative free energy of similar molecules in two environments

-In addition since in TeI, effectively, all the energy terms are completely relaxed, the phase space overlap between the compared systems is rather low.
+In addition in TeI due to the simplicity of the energy models considered, effectively, all the energy terms are completely removed.

 The presented method is based on TeI and is guided by the goal is to address the challenges previously mentioned - namely accuracy, simple implementation, robustness and high phase space overlap.
 First, in order to avoid reaching high temperatures (used in TeI), we use an additional variable $\lambda$ that will transform the system, keeping the temperature constant.
-Second, in order to avoid the phase transition we keep the covalent terms constant in the transformation so that the molecules will stay with the same connectivity in the transformation.
+Second, in order to enahnce phase space overlap we will keep some terms constant in the transformation.